ZafeerA123/optivize_frontend/navigation/deployment.md

 <img src="{{site.baseurl}}/images/deployment-blog/certbot-command-output.png">

 Once on this screen, enter the number corresponding to your subdomain.
-In the case of my own website, bioludica, I would pick the number 2 based off the image above.
+In the case of my own website, optivize, I would pick the number 2 based off the image above.

 Assuming, you did all the steps before correctly, you will be met with output that includes `Successfully deployed certificate for [subdomain].stu.nighthawkcodingsociety.com`